Toward Clinically Explainable AI for Medical Diagnosis: A Foundation Model with Human-Compatible Reasoning via Reinforcement Learning: Methodology

 (3) Reasoning preference for samples.
 Given the sample and the generated reasoning process by models, we need to judge which model is better.
 Metric \emph{Grounded Preference} and \emph{Overall Preference} are introduced.
 The former evaluates the fine-grained image description of the overall reasoning process and determines which model is better, covering whether there are fine-grained descriptions, their correctness, and their correlation regarding the correct answer.
 The latter evaluates the professionalism of the overall reasoning process and the extent to which the correct answer can be obtained through reasoning.

-For the annotation, we randomly sampled 210 samples and their reasoning processing generated by \oursreasoning and Qwen2.5-VL-7B (think) from XrayBench (as other medical-specific models have no ability to generate the reasoning processing for the answer).
+For the annotation, we randomly sampled 210 samples and their reasoning processing generated by \oursreasoning and Qwen2.5-VL-7B (think) from XrayBench.
 Four expert CXR physicians were divided into two groups for annotation, with each group responsible for evaluating all samples.
+The detailed template for the annotation is shown in Fig.~\ref{fig_annotation}.